Photo Cred: (1) | Updated: 3/25/2019

 There is an epidemic in the church.
 This brewing problem has been growing exponentially since the 1950s when the youth culture truly took root in the West.
 It was a time of peace after WWII when the war for the hearts of the next generation flourished under the guise of prosperity and progress.

 Whether that be the technological advancements, the race relations that led to the Civil Rights Movement, or the sexual revolution that changed the way we process perversity versus pleasure.
-This generation, my generation especially, has been in the process of a mass-exodus of sorts in fleeing the church to join the culture.
+This youth culture, Gen Z especially, has been in the process of a mass-exodus of sorts in fleeing the church to join the culture.
 According to various studies, “70 percent of youth stop attending church when they graduate from high school.
-Nearly a decade later, about half return to church (1).”
+Nearly a decade later, about half return to church (2).”
 As my good friend Andrew Morrison keeps saying, “we are on the verge of a second 1960s counterculture revolution” and this revolution is going to get ugly.

 From personal online investigation to public inquiry with others in this age range, I have whittled down the leading reasons as to why the youth are leaving so soon to 5 options.
-These 5 options include a) the youth unable to freely question, b) not enough reason to believe in God beyond the morally therapeutic deism prevalent today (2), c) not challenged or tested to do otherwise in their way of thinking, d) objective truths have been exchanged for relevant subjectivism, and e) other undisclosed reasons that are more specific to the individual.
+These 5 options include a) unable to freely question, b) not enough reason to believe in God beyond morally therapeutic deism (3), c) not challenged or tested to do otherwise in their way of thinking, d) objective truths have been exchanged for relevant subjectivism, and e) other undisclosed reasons that are specific to the individual.
 Regarding the last option for instance, the problem of suffering has caused a lot of people to leave because of both immense personal doubt and sorrow, along with the theological implications over any given situation of suffering (natural disaster, miscarriage, rape, etc).
-Another notable example for the final option would be the controversial views of the church as it is both pro-life and for traditional marriage, rather than pro-choice and in support of non-traditional forms of marriage (i.e. gay marriage).
+Another notable example for the final option would be the controversial views of the church as it is both pro-life and for traditional marriage, rather than pro-choice and in support of non-traditional forms of marriage.

 This ‘generation gap’ of the youth rebelling against the truth has been an issue that has always been present within the church as it lies in direct conflict with the culture and its way of thinking.
 For the youthful in particular, one of the greatest choices one can make is whether to go with the flow downstream (i.e. the culture) or go against the flow upstream (i.e. the church).
-Once one chooses either option, they must therefore reject the other for we ought to be in the world (the culture), but not of it as the church has always been this way as Christ Himself prayed for us to live in this manner (3).
+Once one chooses either option, they must therefore reject the other for we are to be in the world, but not of it as Christ’s church (4).

-The question remains: as a young person, how do we avoid leaving so soon or if we have already left, how do we come back home to Christ and in fellowship with His church?
+The question remains: how do we avoid leaving so soon or if we have already left, how do we come back home to Christ and in fellowship with His church?
 As I have thought upon this topic, I believe the answer lies in one of my favorite books in the Bible: the book of Colossians.
-It is here where I think the young believer, such as you or someone you know or even myself, can find solutions to this inveterate problem in the church.
+It is here where I think the young believer, such as you or someone you know, can find solutions to this inveterate problem in the church.

 Just as the prodigal in Luke chapter 15 left to indulge in sin and was still a son of his father, we too are sometimes in a state of being a prodigal, but we do have the hope of always being a child of God as believers.
 There is always the hope that no matter how far a believer temporarily runs away from God, they still have the opportunity to turn back and ask for forgiveness.
 In the book of Colossians, we find 5 factors that will guide us on the straight and narrow or for those of us who have already left so soon, a way back home.
 The first of these factors is a matter of the mind.

 In this day and age, the battle for the mind has never been a more intense struggle for the youth.
-Whether we acknowledge it or not, the Enemy, the World, and even our own sin nature desire to corrupt our minds to the point of permanent decimation.
-Do not give in.
+Whether we acknowledge it or not the Enemy, the World, and even our own sin nature desire to corrupt our minds to the point of permanent decimation.
+Do not give in to those temptations.
 Resist and fight back by protecting your mind as you hold fast to the truth of Christ’s victory at the cross and pray for the LORD to do a work within you.

-Know what He died and rose again for in the first place.
-Know with certainty the truths of Scripture in all aspects, whether that be hermeneutically, historically, philosophically, or scientifically.
+Know what Jesus died and rose again for in the first place.
+Know the truths of Scripture.
 Most importantly, stay on guard spiritually.
 This is where apologetics is key for personal devotion in the believers life.
-Apologetics is the sledgehammer of evangelism because it destroys strongholds of skepticism hiding the hearts of men, but also acts as a chisel of continuous refinement as we seek to be better.
+Apologetics is the sledgehammer of evangelism because it destroys strongholds of skepticism hiding in our hearts, but also acts as a chisel of continuous refinement as we seek to be more Christ-like as believers.
 Apologetics protects the mind, but prayer solidifies that defense like nothing else.

 By knowing the truth and consistently learning to be better equipped mentally, the believer is that much more ready for the battle of the mind.
-Nothing can stop the truth and if Jesus is the truth (5), then we can have full assurance in times of doubt that what we believe is worth fighting for in the end both mentally and spiritually.
-Fight off the mental warfare of this world system that is intent on crushing you with everything they’ve got.
+Nothing can stop the truth and if Jesus is the truth (6), then we can have full assurance in times of doubt that what we believe is worth fighting for in the end both mentally and spiritually.
+Fight off the mental warfare of this world system that is intent on crushing you.

 After the mind is protected, it must be redirected to the things of God.
-To purpose in our minds and to think upon the spiritually good, rather than the spiritually bad will ensure a sober mind for the backsliding believer seeking to please God once more.
-Be sober and be vigilant as the Apostle Peter once said (7).
+To purpose in our minds and to think upon the spiritually good, rather than the spiritually bad will ensure a sober mind for the backsliding believer seeking to please God.
+Be sober and be vigilant as the Apostle Peter once said (8).
 Think like Christ thinks.
-As Daniel purposed in his mind to honor the LORD by obeying the Mosaic Law (8), so too we ought to purpose in our minds to honor God above all else through the process of renewing our minds (9).
-It will take time to reconfigure the way you think, but it is mandatory as you turn back to God.
+As Daniel purposed in his mind to honor the LORD by obeying the Mosaic Law (9), so too we must purpose in our minds to honor God above all else through the process of renewing our minds (10).
+It will take time to reconfigure the way you think, but it is a natural change as you turn back to God.

 As Christians, either we are one or we are none.
-As was said by Dietrich Bonhoeffer, “A Christian fellowship lives and exists by the intercession of its members for one another, or it collapses (11).”
+As was said by Dietrich Bonhoeffer, “A Christian fellowship lives and exists by the intercession of its members for one another, or it collapses (12).”
 Be active in both the local church you attend and the church at large.
 Pray with believers and seek God.
-Camaraderie is the key in a community, especially for us as we are the church.
-As the 1st century Christians lived (12), so we should live in fellowship with one another in Jesus name.
+Camaraderie is the key in a community, especially for us as the church.
+As the 1st century Christians lived (13), so we should live in fellowship with one another in Jesus name.

 Nothing says that you are looking to change quite like the way you transform the way you speak to others.
 How do you communicate to people?
 To family?
 To friends?
 To enemies?
 Can you truthfully say that you speak with a courteous and tactful manner that stands out from when you chose to leave God or before you were even with God?
 Is there a difference in the way you talk from when you were a prodigal to now as another member of the pasture of the Good Shepherd?

-Eventually, on the way back to the loving arms of the LORD you should notice a change in the way you speak.
+Eventually, on the way back to the loving arms of the Lord you should notice a change in the way you speak.
 Not just in vocabulary, but most importantly the intent of your speech in the first place.
-Tell me: why do you talk in the first place?
+Why do you talk in the first place?
 What is the intent in what you say when, where, why, and how you say it?
-Jesus put special emphasis on what we say (17) as it can lead to either our declaration of our salvation in Christ or our damnation away from His grace.
+Jesus put special emphasis on what we say (18) as it can lead to either our declaration of our salvation in Christ or our damnation away from His grace.

 It’s a hard road leaving sin to seek the Savior, but is totally worth it in the end.
-Adjustments will be made both consciously and unconsciously as you grow more spiritually attuned to God’s liking and as the Holy Spirit does His refining within you.
-As for you, myself, or someone you may know that is in this age group, we will radically change in three main aspects of who we are in life: our minds, our hearts, and our words.
-This trifecta can be seen in the return home for the previously mentioned prodigal son of Luke 15 and is a pattern that has been seen in every prodigal throughout time.
+Adjustments will be made both consciously and unconsciously as you grow more spiritually attuned to God’s liking and as the Holy Spirit does His refining work within you.
+If we return back to God, then we will radically change in three main ways: our thought life, our feelings, and our speech.
+This trifecta can be seen in the return home for the prodigal son of Luke 15 and is a pattern that has been seen in every prodigal throughout time.

 Be against the flow, not with it!
-Return to the LORD and all His goodness!
+Return to the Lord and all His goodness!
 Put on the full armor of God and doing all to stand up to sin, stay standing.
-I pray that God would do a mighty work in you as He guides your mind, heart, and words to be in alignment with Him and His Word.
+I pray that God would do a mighty work in you as He guides your mind, heart, and words to be in alignment with His Word.

 Why are you leaving so soon?
-Your life with God in perfect servitude has only just begun!
-Stay and see what the true, triune God has in store for you!
+Your life with God has only just begun!
+Stay and see what the triune God has in store for you.
 With that, Godspeed and Jesus bless!

 - http://www.churchleaders.com/children/childrens-ministry-articles/166129-marc-solas-10-surprising-reasons-our-kids-leave-church.html; http://crossexamined.org/youth-exodus-problem/.
 See also Galatians 5:7-8 when Paul the Apostle address the same issue in the first century.